Alex Magno (choreographer): 2008 - present

+By 2011, Magno was directing, choreographing and producing Benise's The Spanish Guitar world tour.

-He is producer, co-writer and choreographer of Winds of Passion a series of three short films, linked into one drama feature film.
+He is producer, co-writer and choreographer of Winds of Passion, a series of three short films linked into one drama feature film.

-Magno created for the Norwegian dance company ODE La Rueda a Latin/Cuban ballet, with both established and new Latin artists, using Latin songs such as Celia Cruz’s single La Vida Es Un Carnaval.
+Magno created for the Norwegian dance company ODE La Rueda, a Latin/Cuban ballet, with both established and new Latin artists, using Latin songs such as Celia Cruz's single "La Vida Es Un Carnaval".

 Theater

 In 1989, Magno formed his own dance company, Personna Dance Theater.
 He produced a five show series With Passion.
 In 1998, he and his company were the featured company for Joinville, the dance festival in South America, where he received a special award for excellence in choreography.

 In 1996, Magno was hired to choreograph, write, and compose Hiroshima Requiem, a dance concert commemorating the 50th anniversary of the bombing of Hiroshima in the Second World War.

 He was later the director and choreographer and composer for the Parisian Lido Show Rendezvous Liaison, an original ballet for their upcoming world tour.

 For the Ballet Hispanico in New York City, he created an original ballet based on Hispanic music of the 1940s and 1950s, Dejame Sonar.

 In 2003, Magno was commissioned to create original works for Odyssey dance company, based on the mythic story of Euridice; an original ballet based on Shakespeare’s Othello for Origins Company combining Latin ballroom, jazz, and hip-hop; and a piece for the European company ODE.

 He also choreographed for Franz Ferdinand Master of Illusion tour, the Hair 20th anniversary, Jfoxx and Jmen, and Love vs. Hate; A Romeo and Juliet Story.